bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

     >>> software  #doctest: +SKIP
     {'Python': 100, 'MATLAB': 50}

-We can get the value corresponding to a key by indexing the dictionary with the key:
+Get the value corresponding to a key by indexing the dictionary with the key:

 .. nbplot::